-- Designate a continuous route that may be composed of a variety of facility types and settings, or located wholly on local neighborhood streets. - Provide wayfinding guidance and connectivity between two or more major bicycle facilities, such as a street with bike lanes and a shared use path. - Provide guidance and continuity in a gap between existing sections of a bikeway, such as a bike lane or shared use path. - Provide location-specific guidance for bicyclists such as: - o How to access and cross a bridge. - o How to navigate through an area with a complex street layout. - Where the route diverges from a way motorists use. - How bicyclists can navigate through a neighborhood to an internal destination, or to a through route that would otherwise be difficult to find. - Provide bicyclists wayfinding guidance along a shared use path or other bicycle facility.
+- Provide wayfinding guidance and connectivity between two or more major bicycle facilities, such as a street with bike lanes and a shared use path. - Provide guidance and continuity in a gap between existing sections of a bikeway, such as a bike lane or shared use path. - Provide location-specific guidance for bicyclists such as: - o How to access and cross a bridge. - How to navigate through an area with a complex street layout. - o Where the route diverges from a way motorists use. - How bicyclists can navigate through a neighborhood to an internal destination, or to a through route that would otherwise be difficult to find. - Provide bicyclists wayfinding guidance along a shared use path or other bicycle facility.